vchabri/oticscream/README.md

-# Project Title
+# OTICSCREAM

-One Paragraph of project description goes here
+An OpenTURNS implementation of the ICSCREAM methodology.

 ## Getting Started